 Mac Marcoux took to the slopes in 2016-17 with a new guide, Jack Leitch, following the retirement of his brother and guide Billy Joe.
 But the Canadian did not stop winning.

-The Canadian began skiing at the age of just four and entered his first Para alpine skiing event at 13 after being talent spotted by Alpine Canada.
+He began skiing at the age of four and entered his first Para alpine skiing event at 13 after being talent spotted by Alpine Canada.

-Just three years later, Marcoux took the slopes of the Rosa Khutor Alpine Resort by storm, winning gold in the men’s giant slalom visually impaired with guide Robin Femy on his Paralympic Winter Games debut at Sochi 2014.
+Just three years later, Marcoux took the slopes of the Rosa Khutor Alpine Resort by storm, winning gold in the giant slalom with guide Robin Femy on his Paralympic debut at Sochi 2014.
 He also picked up two bronze medals in the downhill and super-G.

 His excellent debut was even more impressive given that just weeks before Sochi, Marcoux's original guide and brother Billy Joe had to pull out of the Games with a back injury.